Compatibility of foodstuffs

 Milk, dairy products:

 Milk and fresh milk products are generally well tolerated.
 Although milk can have a slight liberator effect, it does not usually cause anything bad apart from increased mucus production and therefore does not need to be avoided.
 Fresh cheeses such as curd cheese or mozzarella are well tolerated.
-Cottage cheese as well, if without incompatible additives.
+Cottage cheese as well, if it does not contain incompatible additives.
 Yoghurt is only sufficiently tolerated by some of those affected.
-Long matured cheeses can have a high histamine content.
+Mature cheeses can have a very high content in histamine and other biogenic amines.
 [Read more...]

 We do not yet have any experience on the compatibility of insects.
 Some insect species are known to produce histamine.
 Since insects are protein-rich and perishable, it can be assumed that after their death the histamine content increases as in mammalian meat.
 Insects have a known allergy potential and it is conceivable that some insect species may also contain mast cell activating substances.
 [Read more...]